How do I track loads and income by customer?

 Start by reconciling all accounts through December 31 and ensuring every expense is coded to the correct job.
 Then gather 1099 information for subcontractors, compile equipment records, and review outstanding receivables and payables.

-Read answerShould I use QuickBooks or property management software?
+Read answerShould I use a payroll service or do it myself?

 Read answer